Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Pistoleros Regroup.md

+# Pistoleros Regroup

+Pistoleros Regroup is the introduction to the gang and the story.
+In it the Pistoleros of Santa Rose are scattered in a forest after a failed robbery, and must find eachother and regroup.

 ## Finch Pond

 Walker wakes up, slowly, at a pond in the woods.
 Shaking of the bruising and raggedness, he finds his bearings.
 Nobody is around.
 Walker wonders first about loot that they've lost, and then his party.
 The Pistoleros of Santa Rose must be scattered nearby.